 The CLA recreation is the collective labour agreement for employees and employers in the recreation sector.
-This CLA is valid from 1 January 2024 to 31 December 2025.
-In this CLA, agreements are made regarding employment conditions such as salary, working hours, holidays, pension, and allowances.
-The CLA serves as a guideline for all companies within the recreation industry and provides clarity and security for employees and employers.
+This CLA was valid from 1 January 2024 to 31 December 2025 and has been extended by one year from 1 January 2026 to 31 December 2026.
+In this CLA, agreements are established regarding employment conditions such as salary, working hours, annual leave, pension, and allowances.
+The CLA serves as a guideline for all companies within the recreation industry and provides clarity and certainty for employees and employers.

 Company-specific CLAs and social plans

-The recreation CLA applies to employees and employers in the recreation sector, including:
+The CLA for recreation applies to employees and employers in the recreation sector, including:

 - Holiday and bungalow parks